OpenTrading/OTMql4AMQP/README.md

 `OnTimer` is called every iTIMER_INTERVAL_SEC (10 sec.) which allows us to use Python to look for Pika inbound messages, or execute a stack of calls from Python to us in Metatrader.
-### Round Tripping

-Mt4 can call Python, but Python can't call Mt4.
-So we need to establish a round-trip from Mt4 that looks to see if there is anything that Python wants it to do.

-The way we do this is to make a Queue object from the Python library `Queue` and push anything Python wants done onto the Queue in Python.
-Then put a timer event in your Mt4 expert that fires periodically (like even 10 seconds), and calls the Python code to pop the work off the queue.

-However, Mt4 does not have an eval command to handle arbitrary strings to be executed.
-So we wrote the `zOTLibProcessCmd` in the OTMql4Lib project (OTLibProcessCmd.mq4) that approximates what should be Eval in Mt4.

-Depending on how you push things onto the queue, you may want to take the result of `zOTLibProcessCmd` and distribute it via RabbitMQ.

 ### Test Expert

 There is a test expert advisor in